-Diagnosis is based on the age of onset of clinical disease and clinical signs including lameness in one or more legs that may be accompanied by fluctuating swelling and puffiness around joints.
+Diagnosis is based on the age of onset of clinical disease and clinical signs, including lameness in one or more legs that may be accompanied by fluctuating swelling and puffiness around joints.
 Typically, pigs are afebrile and there is no evidence of pneumonia, pleuritis, and peritonitis.
-If a definitive diagnosis is to be made based on isolation of the organism, samples of synovium and synovial fluid should be collected from untreated pigs within 3–4 days of the onset of clinical signs.
-However, M hyosynoviae can be cultured from normal joints and is not always recovered from affected joints.
+If a definitive diagnosis is to be made based on detection of the organism, samples of synovium and synovial fluid should be collected from untreated pigs within 3–4 days of the onset of clinical signs.
+However, M hyosynoviae can be cultured from healthy joints and is not always recovered from affected joints.

 Erysipelothrix rhusiopathiae, the cause of erysipelas, is acquired from healthy carrier pigs or the environment, in which the organism can survive for short periods.
 Erysipelas can be peracute, acute, or chronic.
 In the peracute form, pigs die without clinical signs.
-In the acute form, pigs become moderately febrile and may be lethargic, unwilling to rise because of painful joints, anorectic, and cyanotic in their extremities; the latter is associated with vasculitis in peripheral vessels.
+In the acute form, pigs become febrile and may be lethargic and anorectic and unwilling to rise because of painful joints and cyanosis of the extremities; the latter is associated with vasculitis in peripheral vessels.
 After 2–3 days, the classic “diamond” skin lesions (focal urticaria) develop over the body surface.
 In some outbreaks, lameness is seen without the skin lesions.
-In the chronic form, arthritis progresses such that the knees and hocks become swollen and feel firm on palpation; skin necrosis can result in extensive sloughing of portions of the integument.
-In chronic cases, diskospondylosis also may develop if intervertebral joints are affected.
-As the arthritis progresses and joints fuse, pain in the lumbar vertebrae may reduce the libido of a boar.
+In the chronic form, arthritis progresses such that the stifles and hocks become swollen and feel firm on palpation; skin necrosis can result in extensive sloughing of portions of the integument.
+In chronic cases, discospondylosis also may develop if intervertebral joints are affected.
+As the arthritis progresses and joints fuse, pain in the lumbar vertebrae may reduce boar libido.
 Cyanosis in the extremities in chronic cases may be related to heart valve failure.
 A presumptive diagnosis of acute disease is based on the clinical signs, of which the “diamond” skin lesions are most consistently useful.
-All 3 forms of the disease may be seen in the same herd if the problem has not been investigated and treatment has been delayed.
+All three forms of the disease may be seen in the same herd if the problem has not been investigated and treatment has been delayed.

 If the chronic form of erysipelas is investigated as a lameness problem and pigs are necropsied, early changes in the disease process will have subsided (eg, hemorrhages in lymph nodes, kidneys, and muscles).
 An excess of synovial fluid accumulates during the acute phase, but in chronically affected joints, there is villous hypertrophy and hyperplasia, hyperemia, and periarticular fibrosis.
 If pannus has formed, the articular surface becomes disrupted.
 Raised, focal skin lesions progress to sloughed areas and, in extreme cases, the ears and tail may have sloughed.
 Vegetative, valvular endocarditis is another finding.

 Isolation of the causal organism is important for a definitive diagnosis and is most successful if acutely affected, untreated pigs are necropsied and joint fluid is cultured.
+PCR testing of chronic lesions (eg, endocarditis) can be used to detect the bacteria in chronic cases.
 A bacterial culture with an antibiotic sensitivity profile is useful during treatment of the herd.
 Sometimes, a rapid response of the acute condition to penicillin is a diagnostic aid.
 Provided the E rhusiopathiae is sensitive to penicillin, this may still be an economic choice for treatments.
-However, tylosin and lincomycin are also labeled for the treatment of erysipelas and tetracycline may be successful if the organism is susceptible.
+However, tylosin and lincomycin are also labeled for treatment of erysipelas, and tetracycline may be successful if the organism is susceptible.

-Vaccination with either modified live or killed organisms is effective in controlling erysipelas in a herd, and outbreaks may be related to noncompliance with vaccination protocols rather than to changes in the virulence of the causal organism or the nature of the disease.
+Vaccination with either modified-live or killed organisms effectively controls erysipelas in a herd, and outbreaks may be related to noncompliance with vaccination protocols rather than to changes in the virulence of the causal organism or the nature of the disease.
 Therefore, any investigation of the problem should begin with a detailed vaccination history to ensure that sows are regularly vaccinated.
 Even with sow vaccination, infection is seen in grower/finisher pigs in some herds.
 On these farms, growers must be vaccinated in addition to the sows.
-In the face of an outbreak, concurrent use of killed vaccine and antibiotic is likely to be the most effective control measure. (see Swine Erysipelas.)
+In the face of an outbreak, concurrent use of killed vaccine and antibiotic is likely to be the most effective control measure (see Swine Erysipelas).

-At necropsy, cream or green, caseous pus is seen at the site of the lesion.
-If Arcanobacterium pyogenes is involved, there are abundant pockets of green, semiliquid pus.
+At necropsy, cream or green caseous pus is seen at the site of the lesion.
+If Trueperella pyogenes is involved, there are abundant pockets of green, semiliquid pus.
 Other organisms isolated from these abscesses may include streptococci, staphylococci, and enterobacteria.
 Treatment is not usually feasible, and pigs should be culled for humane reasons.
-However, when applicable, hygiene can be improved and problems such as tail biting controlled or prevented.
+However, when applicable, hygiene can be improved, and problems such as tail biting controlled or prevented.

-Lameness associated with these problems may become clinically relevant by the time the pigs are 4–6 mo old, but the major ramifications are in gilts, sows, and boars (p 1053).
+Lameness associated with these problems may become clinically relevant by the time the pigs are 4–6 mo old, but the major ramifications are in gilts, sows, and boars (see Lameness in Pigs in Nurseries).
 Because there is a hereditary component, the importance of these problems increases if affected replacement breeding stock is brought into a herd that was previously free of either condition.

-Although now uncommon, rickets (see Rickets) is occasionally seen.
-Rickets affects rapidly growing, young pigs with a clinical onset at ∼10 wk of age.
+Although now uncommon, rickets (see Rickets) is occasionally seen, usually associated with a feed formulation or mixing error.
+Rickets affects rapidly growing, young pigs with a clinical onset at ~10 wk of age.
 Morbidity is high, and affected pigs become crippled, anorectic, and unthrifty.
 Limbs are stunted and bowed, joints are swollen, and the head may seem disproportionately large.
 Long bones of the limbs can spontaneously fracture so that the pig becomes severely lame and unwilling to move.
 Ribs may fracture.
 Some pigs develop posterior paresis and sit on the ground if vertebral bodies fracture and damage the spinal cord.

-Absolute deficiencies of calcium, phosphorus, or vitamin D, or an imbalance of the calcium:phosphorus ratio cause cessation of mineralization at the metaphysis and thickening of the growth plate and epiphyseal growth cartilage.
+Absolute deficiencies of calcium, phosphorus, or vitamin D, or an imbalance of the calcium:phosphorus ratio causes cessation of mineralization at the metaphysis and thickening of the growth plate and epiphyseal growth cartilage.

 Although rations can be corrected and vitamin D given parenterally, there is no effective treatment, and attempts to rear large numbers of affected pigs have been economically disastrous.
 Culling affected pigs may thus be the most cost-effective alternative.

 On occasion, grower/finisher pigs have overgrown claws or bruises and cracks in the wall or sole of the hoof.
-The floor type and condition is perhaps the single greatest factor in determining if lesions develop or resolve.
+The floor type and condition is perhaps the single greatest factor in determining whether lesions develop or resolve.
 Floors with wide slots enable digits to fall between the slats, causing damage.
-If the floor is too smooth, the balance between growth and wear of the horn is lost; if it is too rough, the hoof wall, coronary band, or skin above the hoof is damaged so that infectious agents can penetrate the foot or adjacent joints.
-Footrot then develops.
+Floors kept too wet can soften the hoof wall, making them more prone to trauma.
+If the floor is too smooth, the balance between growth and wear of the horn is lost; if it is too rough, the hoof wall, coronary band, or skin above the hoof is damaged so that infectious agents can penetrate the foot or adjacent joints, resulting in abscess formation.

 An absolute or intermittent deficiency of biotin results in weak, flaky keratin that makes hoof walls susceptible to cracking; flaky skin accompanies hoof lesion and there is generally poor reproductive performance in the herd.
 As gilts are prepared for breeding, supplementing biotin may be helpful.
-Recommended inclusion rates of biotin to strengthen hooves and improve reproduction are 1,160 μg/day for gilts and first parity sows, followed thereafter by 2,320 μg/day for all lactating sows.
+Recommended inclusion rates of biotin are 250–400 mcg/kg complete feed.
+Trace mineral deficiencies or imbalances can also contribute to compromised hoof wall and heel epidermis formation.

-Prevention includes supplementation with sodium selenite so that the total ration concentration is 0.3 ppm selenium.
-If the condition is diagnosed in a batch of pigs, injectable selenium/vitamin E can be given as a stop-gap measure until supplemented feed is part of the nutrition program.
+Prevention includes supplementation with selenite so that the total ration concentration is 0.3 ppm selenium.
+If the condition is diagnosed in a batch of pigs, injectable selenium/vitamin E can be given as a stopgap measure until supplemented feed is part of the nutrition program.